-Dogs fouling in public places is unsightly, a nuisance, and poses a health risk.
-Dog owners have a responsibility under the Act to immediately remove their dog's faeces from public or private land.-A suitable means of removing dog faeces must therefore be carried at all times.
+Dogs fouling in public places is unsightly, a nuisance and poses a health risk.
+Dog owners have responsibility under the Act to immediately remove dog faeces from public or private land.

 Council is committed to providing better information around this issue including the provision of information packs through the annual dog registration process.